scriptPilot/app-framework/README.md

 ### Backup

 - Download your [Firebase database content](https://firebase.google.com/docs/database/) to a local JSON file
-- Create a ZIP file of all important project files for backup on any external drive or cloud service
+- Create a ZIP file with all important project files to backup on any external drive or cloud service

 ## Quick start